Embryo Donor Resources

 Embryo adopters who live outside of the U.S. are welcome into the program.
 Most of the adoption process can be managed via phone and email.
 The frozen embryo transfer (FET) must take place at one of our preferred partner clinics located in the U.S.

-The Snowflake program has created a guide and associated forms to help you prepare appropriate instructions and documentation for your subsequent representative upon your death.
+The Snowflakes program has created a process and associated forms to help you prepare appropriate instructions and documentation for your subsequent representative upon your death.
+Please contact our Placing Parent Inquiry Specialist, Jen Grams, at (970) 578-9700 or jen@nightlight.org to discuss this option.

 Books